dmculiac/TopicModellingSentimentAnalysisNLP/README.md

 For those who like using enterprise BI tools, here is section of processing and distributing it in PowerBI.

 # First of all - why Power BI?

+I asked myself this question and resisted the "heresy" of defecting from matplotlib to a different visualization engine.
+"What is there to gain?"

+Well, what started as a curiosity became a compeling argument with every iteration.
+I mean, we trust the machines getting better with every epoch.
+Was that too much to ask of myself?

+So, to cut a long story short, the benefit of Power BI is in the instant interactivity: being able to check the quality of a sentiment analysis in "real time", something that Python (as much as I hurt saying this!!!), can't deliver...

+To make Power BI python ready go [here](https://docs.microsoft.com/en-us/power-bi/desktop-python-scripts), ignore the first part (I mean you wouldn't be there if this is your first brush with python) and scroll to "Enable Python scripting" part.
+That's where you learn how to properly connect Power BI with python (Power BI can't read paths so you have to specify the python directory in the PBI "options" menu).
+Well, a small price to pay...

+To enable matplotlib.pyplot visualization through Power Bi, go [here](https://docs.microsoft.com/en-us/power-bi/desktop-python-visuals).

+Keep in mind, if everything else fails, there's still this:

+"There's a starman waiting in the sky
+He'd like to come and meet us
+But he thinks he'd blow our minds..."

+Happy holidays